TechOats/analytics.techoats.com/README.md

-## analytics.usa.gov
+## analytics.techoats.com

-A project to publish website analytics for the US federal government.
+A project to borrow analytics.usa.gov code base for TechOats

 ### Setup